BikramMondal5/YouTube-Video-Summarizer/README.md

 # 🎬 YouTube-Video-Summarizer

-A streamlined, lightweight, web application that summarizes YouTube videos using OpenAI gpt-4o API.
+A streamlined, lightweight, web application that summarizes YouTube videos using OpenAI gpt-4o respone.
 User can get concise, well-structured summaries by entering a YouTube URL.

 ## 🌟 Features